Kari Lehtonen: Early years

-Lehtonen was drafted second overall in the 2002 NHL Entry Draft by the Atlanta Thrashers after an outstanding 2001–02 season in the Finnish SM-liiga and became the highest-drafted European goaltender.
+Lehtonen was drafted second overall in the 2002 NHL entry draft by the Atlanta Thrashers after an outstanding 2001–02 season in the Finnish SM-liiga and became the highest-drafted European goaltender.
 Lehtonen was the backup goalie for Jokerit, but captured the starting position and won the Urpo Ylönen trophy, given to the best goalie of the season, and the league's playoff MVP award, the Jari Kurri trophy.
 Lehtonen stayed with Jokerit for one more season before moving to North America.
 He was awarded the Urpo Ylönen trophy again in the 2002–03 season.

 Atlanta Thrashers

+After posting a 39–19–9 record, nine shutouts and a 1.91 goals-against average in 72 career games, between 2000 to 2003 with Jokerit, he officially signed with the Atlanta Thrashers in June 2003.
 During the 2003–04 season, Lehtonen mostly spent his time with the Chicago Wolves, the Thrashers' American Hockey League (AHL) affiliate, but he was called up for a number of occasions and played four games for the Thrashers, winning all four of them and posting one shutout.
 In the four games with the Thrashers, he posted a .953 save percentage and 1.25 goals against average (GAA).
 He earned his first shutout in the NHL on March 27, 2004, against the Florida Panthers, making 30 saves.

 Lehtonen spent the 2004–05 NHL lockout season with the Wolves, adjusting to the North American playing style.
 He earned the AHL Second All-Star Team recognition that season and was the 2005 Calder Cup finalist.
 After playing 57 games for the Wolves, of which he won 38, posting .929 save percentage and 2.27 GAA, the Thrashers called him up, and Lehtonen started the 2005–06 season as the starting goalie for Atlanta.
 However, he failed to stay healthy for most of the season.
 On the opening night of the 2005–06 season, Lehtonen suffered a serious groin injury when Florida Panthers centre Nathan Horton collided with him.
 The injury sidelined him for the first half of the season.
 Lehtonen was once again injured on April 6, 2006, when Tampa Bay Lightning forward Chris Dingman collided with him; Lehtonen tried to get to his feet, but sprained his ankle in the process.